MarianaDwarka/marianadwarka.github.io/src/content/blog/time-series-projects.md

 # Project 1: AutoARIMA - SARIMA - Prophet - LSTM

-<a class="btn btn-outline ml-5" href="https://www.kaggle.com/code/marianadwarka/autoarima-sarima-prophet-lstm" target="_blank"> AutoARIMA - SARIMA - Prophet - LSTM</a>
+<a class="btn btn-outline ml-5" href="https://www.kaggle.com/code/marianadwarka/autoarima-sarima-prophet-lstm" target="_blank">Visit Notebook (AutoARIMA - SARIMA - Prophet - LSTM)</a>

 Project 2 is a comprehensive analysis and application of predictive modeling techniques on the "Air Passengers" dataset, which contains data on the number of air passengers per month.
 Below, each component of the project is detailed, highlighting the objective and methodologies applied in each phase.